 It's every fly fisherman's favorite time of year, Fishmas!
 Marking the end of winter and the start of spring, Fishmas is the last Saturday in April trout opener for the majority of streams, creeks, and rivers in California.
 My last few years of Fishmas have been spent on a creek however with many creeks and streams running either too high or too cold, I decided I wanted to try something different and fish one of the few lakes in California that opens on Fishmas Day.

 I've been on a bit of a stillwater fix lately and have been enjoying learning how play the stillwater game.
-Fly fishing a body of water that isn't moving can be challenging however after a few successful trips your confidence can rise drastically.
+Fly fishing a body of water that isn't moving can be challenging however a few successful trips can raise your confidence drastically.
 When it comes to my stillwater fly fishing skills I know how to catch fish stripping streamers as well as nymphing however there is a tool that I have still yet to utilize successfully, the intermediate sinking line.
 A full sinking line that slowly falls about an inch or two a second shouldn't been too difficult to use however like with all fly fishing techniques learning how to fish it effectively takes time and practice.

 Martis Lake is one of the few lakes in California that opens Fishmas Day.
 It is a catch-and-release, barbless artificials only, and zero take lake that holds wild brown, rainbow, and lahontan trout.
 This lake is a bit tricky to fish opening day because the water temperature is typically still very cold.
 Colder water temperatures means that the fish won't be as active therefore making covering the correct type of water the name of the game.
 On a stream this usually means either fishing the deeper pools or shallower warmer water, the same strategy can be applied on a lake.